couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 ## Create User Model - Domain

-The Couchbase Lite SDK doesn't provide the same user object, so a [new model]() was created to represent the user.
+The Couchbase Lite SDK doesn't provide the same user object, so a [new model](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/domain/User.kt) was created to represent the user.

+## Create Database Manager

+Manging the Database files should be handled by a seperate class so that if you have multiple repositories you can share the same database instance.
+The [DatabaseManager](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/DatabaseManager.kt) handles the creation of the database, the indexes required for the database, and the creation of the sync configuration.

+## Update the AuthRepository
+Two new exceptions where made to handle authentication failure or conductivity issues between Capella App Services and the mobile app.
+These exceptions can be found in the [AuthExceptions.kt]() file.

+The authentication of the app is handled by the [AuthRepository](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/AuthRepository.kt#L9) interface and the implementation.

+Registering new users is out of scope of the conversion, so this functionaliy was removed.

+Couchbase Capella App Services will be handling the authentication, so the login function was updated to use the Couchbase Capella App Services REST API to authenticate the user.

 ## Updating Item Domain Model